isabella232/www-chapter-vina-del-mar/tab_eventos.md

 We are part of the CFP and Marketing comitte

-Link if the event : <https://owasp.org/www-event-2021-latam-at-home/index-en>
+Link of the event : <https://owasp.org/www-event-2021-latam-at-home/index-en>
 Videos:<https://youtu.be/wYhqYyFsrrE>